Avast SecureLine VPN Review 2023: A Good Choice?

 Security and Privacy

 Connection timestamps, the IP address of the VPN server you use, the amount of data transferred, and the sub-net of your original IP address are saved.
-These shouldn't reveal much about your activity or persona, but SecureLine VPN does gather somewhat more data than its competitors.
+These shouldn't reveal much about your activity or persona, but SecureLine VPN does gather somewhat more information than its competitors.

 No Audits Despite Past Issues

 Compounding this, Avast, SecureLine VPN's producer, had a few issues with privacy in the past.
-According to Vice, one its subsidiaries, Jumpshot, collected and sold large amounts of user browser data to companies like Google, Microsoft, McKinsey, Pepsi, and Yelp.
+According to Vice, one its subsidiaries, Jumpshot, collected and sold large amounts of user browser information to companies like Google, Microsoft, McKinsey, Pepsi, and Yelp.

 Even though the company apologized, a scandal of this magnitude should have provided enough motivation to conduct an external security audit.
 Other VPN providers regularly undergo audits - to date, Avast hasn't.

 As a small consolation, the Czech-based company does regularly publish transparency reports.
-Reading between the lines, it's possible to infer that the company has already provided user information to authorities if legally mandated.
+Reading between the lines, it's possible to infer that the company has provided user information to authorities if legally mandated.
 With other VPNs based in more safe harbors, you won't need to worry about the risk of this.

 No Leaks, High Security